LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/call_1.rst

 non-terminal and thus cannot be used as a message to an object.
 When using a back-end Prolog compiler supporting a module system, calls in the format ``call(Module:Closure)`` may also be used.
-By using as argument a lambda expression, this built-in non-terminal provides controlled access to the input list of tokens and to the list of the remaining tokens processed by the grammar rule containing the call.
+By using as argument a :term:`lambda expression`, this built-in non-terminal can provide controlled access to the input list of tokens and to the list of the remaining tokens processed by the grammar rule containing the call.

 Template and modes
 ------------------